guidepup/guidepup.dev/docs/api/class-screenreader-cursor.md

 ## screenReaderCursor.interact([options]) {#screenreader-cursor-interact}

-Interact with the item under the screen-reader cursor.
+Interact with the item under the screen reader cursor.

 **Parameters:**